hoshino06/codesign_NOR/readme.md

 This repository provides the MATLAB implementation and numerical examples for the paper:

 > H. Hoshino,
-> *Gradient-based Co-Design of Nonlinear Optimal Regulators with Stability Guarantee*,
+> "*Gradient-based Co-Design of Nonlinear Optimal Regulators with Stability Guarantee*",
 > arXiv [[preprint]](link-to-pdf)

 The code demonstrates the proposed **gradient-based co-design framework** that integrates: